Often, sales teams measure their performances and success by looking at their monthly quotas, average sales value, churn, ROI, and similar metrics.

 Sales objective example:

-Every sales rep must respond to warm leads and prospects within the three-hour bracket of receiving an inquiry by creating a daily response schedule.
+Every sales rep must respond to warm leads and prospects within a three-hour window of receiving an inquiry by creating a daily response schedule.

 Tips to achieve this sales objective: